lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 ## P26039     0.017  0.033
 ## Q8BTM8     0.144  0.087
 ```

+contains 5032 proteins common across the 2 biological replicates for
+the respective 2 x 10-plex reporter tags, along with associated
+feature meta-data such as protein markers, protein description, number
+of quantified peptides etc.

 As briefly mentioned above, the quantitation data is stored in the `exprs` slot of the `MSnSet` and can be accessed by `exprs(lopit2016)`.
 The feature meta-data is stored in the `fData` slot and can be accessed by `fData(lopit2016)`.
 When using `readMSnSet2`, automatically, everything that is not defined as quantitation data by `ecol` or the feature names by `fnames` is deposited to the `fData` slot.
 As we wish to demonstrate the complete analysis of this data we remove the results from the prior analysis described in [@hyper] in the code chunk below.
 We see the `fData` contains 25 columns describing information such as the number of peptides, associated markers, machine learning results etc. For demonstration in the code chunk below keep the 2nd, 8th and 11th columns which contain the Uniprot entry names and two different marker sets to use an input for machine learning analyses (see sections on markers and subsequent sections).